CARVE-ROBMOSYS/YARP-BT-modules/README.md

 ### Set up a Behavior Tree's condition in YARP
-The procedure is similar to the one for the action node, with the only difference that you don't need to implement the function Halt().
+The procedure is similar to the one for the action node, with the only difference that you don't need to implement the function `execute_halt`.

-The file examples/action_example_module.cpp gives an example of a BT condiiton node in YARP.